 Want to share your skills to encourage and empower women around the world?

 Power Tools is an ongoing series of DIY videos made by and for women.
-The initial 14 Power Tools videos showcased on this website and on YouTube were made by a film crew consisting of professionals and enthusiastic amateurs.
+The initial 14 Power Tools videos showcased on this website, on Vimeo and on YouTube, were made by a film crew consisting of professionals and enthusiastic amateurs.
 Equally, the presenters featured are a mixture of tradeswomen and those mucking in and having a go for the first time in their lives.

 You don’t need to be an DIY expert nor a professional film-maker to join in.
 Below are some of the assets and advice you could use to make your own Power Tools DIY video and help other women to do a job that you have learned to do.